 (c) What problem does this AD address?
-Our intent is that the actions specified in the AD correct improper drive belt tension and consequent engine crankshaft or connecting rod bearing damage.
+The actions specified by this AD are intended to correct improper drive belt tension and consequent engine crankshaft or connecting rod bearing damage.
 Such damage could result in loss of propulsion during critical phases of flight.

 (e) Can I comply with this AD in any other way?
 You may use an alternative method of compliance or adjust the compliance time if:

 (1) Your alternative method of compliance provides an equivalent level of safety; and

 (2) The Manager, Small Airplane Directorate, approves your alternative.
 Submit your request through an FAA Principal Maintenance Inspector, who may add comments and then send it to the Manager, Small Airplane Directorate.